Syllabus for MAN-630

-You will need the following materials to do the work of the course.
-The required textbook is available from the College's textbook supplier, MBS Direct.
+You may already have the following text.
+It is strongly recommended, though not required, to do the work of the course.
+These books are available from the University's textbook supplier, MBS Direct.

-The Writing Center: University of Wisconsin-Madison
+University of Wisconsin-Madison Writer's Handbook

 The Online Writing Lab (OWL) at Purdue

-Consult the course Calendar for assignment due dates.
+Consult the Course Calendar for assignment due dates.

 Please participate in online discussions as you would in constructive face-to-face discussions.
 You are expected to post well-reasoned and thoughtful reflections for each item, making reference, as appropriate, to your readings.
 You are also expected to reply to your classmates' posts in a respectful, professional, and courteous manner.
 You may, of course, post questions asking for clarification or further elucidation on a topic.

+Students will be evaluated on their assignments using the rubrics found in the Evaluation Rubrics area of the course.
 Your grade in the course will be determined as follows: